abhishek1294/Open-Source-EDA/README.md

 # open-source-eda
-# VSD W0rksh0p performing the Physical Design  using the 0pen-source t00l
+# VSD W0rkshop performing the Physical Design  using the open-source tool

 # About the Workshop
  This workshop is basically gives me an overview of physical design using open-source tool.